 Healthy unsaturated fats can play a huge role in your overall health and well-being.

 They are either polyunsaturated or monounsaturated fats and are considered good fats because they help lower cholesterol levels, which can reduce the risk for heart disease and type 2 diabetes.
 Polyunsaturated fat provides us with essential fatty acids, essential meaning we must get them from our diet as our body does not manufacture them.

 These fatty acids keep your brain functioning well and aid in the healthy growth and development of your body.
 Omega-3 fatty acids, found in oily fish such as salmon, tuna, and sardines, as well as flaxseeds, chia seeds, and walnuts, are central to reducing inflammation and heart disease.
 It’s always best to get your omega-3s from food, but supplement if you need to.
 Most people get too many omega-6 fatty acids from vegetable oils and margarine.
 Yikes!
 Monounsaturated fats are found in peanut butter, nuts, olive oil, sesame oil, and avocado.

 For good health and a balanced diet, it is important to get both polyunsaturated and monounsaturated sources.
-Keep in mind, though, that even the good fats should be eaten in moderation.
-All fat is calorie dense at 9 calories a gram, so expert guidelines suggest that 20-35 percent of your daily calories come from fat, with no more that 10 percent coming from saturated fat.
+All fat is calorie dense at 9 calories a gram, so expert guidelines suggest that 20-35 percent of your daily calories come from fat, with no more than 10 percent coming from saturated fat.

 Remember, the next time you are in the supermarket and spot a fat-free or low-fat label on a food item, take that as a red flag and your cue to run as fast as you can to the fresh produce section!